PA Bill Number: HB2856

 Subject: Public lands and natural resources: Firearms and explosives: Forests, forestry, trees: Land transfers: Land use and conservation: Outdoor recreation: Solid waste and recycling: Wildlife conservation and habitat protection

-Description: Target Practice and Marksmanship Training Support Act This bill allows a state to use federal funds to cover a higher percentage of the costs for the construction and expansion of public target ranges.
+Description: Allows a state to use federal funds to cover a higher percentage of the costs for the construction and expansion of public target ranges.
 Specifically, a state may use specified federal grant funds to pay up to 90% of such costs (rather than 75%, as under current law).
 Additionally, amounts provided for these purposes shall remain available for five fiscal years (rather than two, as under current law).

 Session: 116th Congress

 Last Action: Indefinitely postponed by Senate by Unanimous Consent.

 Note: the first sponsor listed is normally the primary sponsor.
 If a sponsor's name is a hyperlink you can click on it to 'follow the money'.